storvik/emacs-lastpass/README.md

 Display password for given account.
 `account` can be either account id or account name.

+### `lastpass-visit-url (account)`

+Open URL in web browser.
+If run interactively it prompts for account, which can be either account name or unique ID.

 ### `lastpass-addpass (account user password url group)`